 Derby is the UK's most central city benefiting from the best of both worlds - a great cultural base situated in the East Midlands on the edge of the Peak District National park.

-Derby is a cohesive multi-cultural city and it is a city where people quickly settle quickly into local communities.
-Derby has been twinned with and Osnabruck for over 30 years.
+Situated on the River Derwent in the southern part of the county of Derbyshire, Derby is a thriving, cohesive multi-cultural city where people quickly settle quickly into local communities.
+Derby has a population of nearly 250,000 and has been twinned with Osnabruck in Germany for over 30 years.

 Markeaton Park in Derby

-Derby LIVE, the cultural arm of Derby City Council host varied events at the Derby Theatre, the Assembly Rooms and the Guildhall Theatre.
-Derby Fest? is a spectacular weekend street arts festival held every September.
+Derby LIVE, the cultural arm of Derby City Council host varied events at the Derby Theatre, the new derby arena and the Guildhall Theatre.
+Derby Fest is a spectacular weekend street arts festival held every September.
 The Robert Ludlam Theatre is a 270 seat venue with a programme of entertainment including dance, drama, art, music, theatre in the round, comedy, films, family entertainment, rock and pop events, workshops and provides a home for many of Derbyshire's amateur production groups.
 Derby Shakespeare Theatre Company has received critical acclaim for its often innovative productions.